-A senior research paper is required for all seniors.
-Topics will be approved by the teacher and specific requirements (style, footnotes, bibliography, etc.) will be taught.
-Papers MUST be turned in on or before the set deadline date.
+Completion and submission of an original senior research paper in a student's respective English class is required for all SeniorsTopics will be assigned and approved by the teacher and specific requirements (style, footnotes, bibliography, etc.) will be taught.
+Senior research papers MUST be turned in on or before the set deadline date.
 If a student fails to meet the deadline, he/she will be given a zero for the value of the assignment; the paper is still mandated to fulfill the requirements of the course.
 Students who do not submit a paper will not receive credit for the course.

-TEACHERS VIDEOTAPING-
+TEACHERS VIDEOTAPING